Horse64/core.horse64.org/docs/Features.md

 (This is very subjective.)

 - 🛡️ **If you need an approachable but not reckless language.**
-  Clean dynamic types meet Ahead-Of-Time checks not common in scripting *by default.*
+  Clean dynamic types meet better Ahead-Of-Time checks.

 - 📦 **If you need self-contained deployment.**
   Ship server and desktop apps more easily.